Vertex Algebra constructions for (analytic) Geometric Langlands in genus zero

-The matrix $A$ depends on a collection of variables which satisfy a variety of reality conditions which result in $\det A$ being real.
-Bulk vertex operators contribute to the collection pairs of variables related by complex involutions which may or not have fixed points depending on the surface being a disk or cross-cap and on the selected boundary conditions.
-Boundary vertex operators, if available, contribute real variables to the collection.
+These correlation functions can be usually computed by a reflection trick, expressing them in terms of the chiral kernel.
+Each bulk vertex operator is mapped to a pair of chiral vertex operators, at points related by a complex involution which may or not have fixed points depending on the surface being a disk or cross-cap, with parameters which depend on the selected boundary conditions.
+Boundary vertex operators give a single chiral vertex operator at ``real'' positions fixed by the involution.
+The resulting ``real'' kernels take the general form

+With $\theta$ being the Heaviside step function.
+Here the parameters of the chiral operators produced by the reflection trick guarantee that $A$ satisfies certain reality conditions which imply that $\det A$ is real.